Cody-Howell/ConfigFileLibrary/README.md

 There's a number of exceptions thrown to help with the process.

+### TextConfigFile

+There are no more single-type classes.
+Everything goes through this parent class, `TextConfigFile`.
+They will automatically parse by the extension or throw an error if it is unrecognized.

+To get text parsed without going through the file system, go through the `ReadTextAs` method.
+There are comments to guide you.

+Below is the three file types I support and an example (mostly legacy from having 3 separate classes).

 ### TXT

 This only supports single-order objects, though you can have arrays within them (which are split via commas).
 It's